khuyentran1401/data-science-template/README.md

     ```sh
     poetry install
     ```
-3. Work on your project :)
+3. Work on your project by using the AWS SageMaker environment :) For more info, see the [Amazon SageMaker manual](https://aws.amazon.com/sagemaker/).